Rhyme dictionary: Structural analysis

-From this we may conclude that東, 德 and 多 must all have had the same initial.
-By following such chains of equivalences Chen was able to identify categories of equivalent initial spellers, and similarly for the finals.
+This implies that 東, 德 and 多 must all have had the same initial.
+By following such chains of equivalences Chen, was able to identify sets of equivalent initial spellers, and similarly for the finals.

 More common segments tended to have the most variants.

 Words with the same final would rhyme, but a rhyme group might include between one and four finals with different medial glides, as seen in the above table of rhyme groups.

 The inventory of initials Chen obtained resembled the 36 initials of the rime tables, but with significant differences.

 In particular the "light lip sounds" and "heavy lip sounds" of the rime tables were not distinguished in the fanqie, while each of the "proper tooth sounds" corresponded to two distinct fanqie initial categories.

 Unaware of Chen's work, the Swedish linguist Bernard Karlgren repeated the analysis identifying the initials and finals in the 1910s.

 The initials could be divided into two broad types: grave initials (labials, velars and laryngeals), which combine with all finals, and acute initials (the others), with more restricted distribution.

 Like Chen, Karlgren noted that in syllables with grave initials, the finals fell into two broad types, now usually referred to (following Edwin Pulleyblank) as types A and B.

 He also noted that these types could be further subdivided into four classes of finals distinguished by the initials with which they could combine.

 These classes partially correspond to the four rows or "divisions", traditionally numbered I–IV, of the later rime tables.

 The observed combinations of initials and finals are as follows: